 This demo shows one trick you can use to find the vertical placement of boning on a corset, regardless of piecing.

 For the vast majority of construction methods, the boning is inserted long before the grommets, so it is necessary to find a way to lace the corset without the grommets.
 I decided to try binder clips.
 If you grommet before inserting the boning, lace using the grommets instead.

 In order to give the binder clips the best possible grip on the corset, sew the boning channels around the grommets and then fold over the edge boning channel.

-fold a strip of scrap fabric over the edge to protect it from the binder clip, and then add the clip.
+Fold a strip of scrap fabric over the edge to protect it from the binder clip, and then add the clip.
 Use small clips, because they are stronger than the larger ones. spread them out evenly along the edge of the corset.